Skip to main content

 The current examination regulations apply.

-Examination regulations (POs) define the basic structures of a degree program (e.g. admission requirements and content to be studied).
-Students are automatically subject to the current version of their PO when they enrol for the first semester.
-This means that even if the PO changes during the course of study, the original version according to which you enrolled remains valid (unless the PO expires).
+Examination Regulations (known in German as Prüfungsordnungen, or POs) define the basic structures of a degree program (including admission requirements and curriculum).
+Students are automatically subject to the current version of an PO when they enroll for their first semester.
+Even if a new PO is issued during your studies, you will still be subject to the rules of the original version according to which you enrolled (presuming the PO has not otherwise been revoked).

-The respective study plan represents the recommended exemplary course of study in the individual subjects and is part of a PO.
+Each degree plan represents the recommended ideal course of study for a given subject and is a constituent part of any PO.

 The internship regulations define the conditions under which the compulsory or optional internships must be completed.

-We recommend that you at least consult the course plan for your degree program before the start of the lecture period to ensure that you know which modules are planned for the start of your studies.
+Before the start of the lecture period, we recommend that you review the degree plan for your degree program so that you know which modules are planned for the start of your studies

-Good reasons for studying Economic Policy at the University of Siegen
+Why Choose Economic Policy at the University of Siegen?

-• close mentoring relationship with lecturers and tutors
+• Personalized mentoring and close collaboration with faculty and tutors

 Icon Nachricht